steve1281/godot_sqlite_example/README.md

 	- video talks about a "missing plugin.cfg and gdsqlite.gdextension file".
 This now appears to be fixed. (so I will NOT being his work around for now)
 	- I deviate from the original code; this is typical of me, sorry.
 	- he also uses DB Browser for SQlite; its a good tool to have for SQlite installations.
+	- he misspells auto in auto_increment.
+Easy to fix in db browser.
+(I didn't)